ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 If you already have a user account with system rights, use it.
 If not, create a new one.

 System user accounts can be created by sending a POST request to your SolarWinds server with your admin credentials.
 They cannot be created or managed from the Orion web interface.
+Use your admin user credentials to create your new system user account.

+Curl command:

     curl -XPOST -H "Content-Type: application/json" https://<user name>:<password>@<your server>:17778/SolarWinds/InformationService/v3/Json/Invoke/Orion.Accounts/CreateAccount -d '["System",{"AccountID":"<system user name>","password":"<system password>"}]'

+PowerShell commands:

+    $securepassword = ConvertTo-SecureString “<password>” -AsPlainText -Force
+    $credentials = New-Object System.Management.Automation.PSCredential(“<user name>”, $securepassword)

+    Invoke-WebRequest -ContentType application/json  -Method Post -Uri https://<your server>:17778/SolarWinds/InformationService/v3/Json/Invoke/Orion.Accounts/CreateAccount -Body '["System",{"AccountID":"<system user name>","password":"<system password>"}]' -Credential $credentials

 <!-- section-separator -->